EEA-sensors/parallel-control-codes/README.md

 Kalman filters, RTS smoothers, and LQT regulators are closely related in two ways:

 1. Kalman filter and RTS smoother are "duals" of LQT.
-2. Kalman filter and RTS smoother can be derived as a special case of Viterbi algorithm
+2. Kalman filter and RTS smoother can be derived as a special case of Viterbi algorithm for a linear Gaussian state-space model.

 *Exercise:* Use the parallel LQT codes in this repository to implement parallel Kalman filters and smoothers introduced in [5] using one or both of the points of view above.